BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   * Many enemies from the Claptastic Voyage DLC have a unique legendary drop associated with them, with a default drop rate of 0.1%.
 This mod ups that probability to 1.5%.
+* Individual Enemy Drop Fixes:
+  * FlameKnuckle will drop from the badass pool even on playthrough 1.
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 2.1.
 This version enables spawning of basically everything from the beginning, including all grenade types,